Learning Horn Envelopes via Queries from Large Language Models: Learning the Horn Envelope

 \subsection{Hardness of Learning the Horn Envelope}

-In this section, we establish the difficulty of learning Horn envelopes by reducing it to the learning arbitrary CNFs, which is known to be a hard problem \cite{NegResforEQAngluin,ANGLUINKharitonov, FELDMAN200913} (Theorem~\ref{thm:hardness}).
+In this section, we establish the difficulty of learning Horn envelopes by reducing it to the problem learning arbitrary CNFs, which is known to be a hard problem~\cite{NegResforEQAngluin,ANGLUINKharitonov} (Theorem~\ref{thm:hardness}).
 This hardness result complements Corollary \ref{cor:polyifpolynonHorn}, by showing that it is in some sense a best possible upper bound.
-Frazier ~\cite{10.5555/221449} has shown that learning arbitrary CNFs polynomially reduces to 2-quasi Horn.\footnote{In fact something stronger is shown there, namely that learning CNF polynomially reduces to a \emph{special subclass} of 2-quasi-Horn that consists only of clauses with either empty antecedent or empty consequent.} This means that we can employ a 2-quasi-Horn learning algorithm to learn an suitable encoding of a CNF as a 2-quasi-Horn formula over an extended set of variables.
-The trick is to replace positive literals $p$ with the negated literals $\neg p^{\neg}$, where $p^{\neg}$ is a fresh variable that will be forced to be interpreted as $\neg p$ by some extra help-formulas.
-We show that learning CNF polynomially reduces to learning Horn envelopes.
-First, we will define the encoding and establish some properties of it.
+The reduction is essentially the same as the one by Frazier~\cite{10.5555/221449}, showing that learning arbitrary CNFs polynomially reduces to 2-quasi Horn.\footnote{In fact something stronger is shown there, namely that learning CNF polynomially reduces to a \emph{special subclass} of 2-quasi-Horn that consists only of rules with either empty antecedent or empty consequent, thus a conjunction of monotone and antitone clauses.} This means that we can employ a 2-quasi-Horn learning algorithm to learn a suitable encoding of a CNF as a 2-quasi-Horn formula over an extended set of variables.